 Initially, our main interest in visiting this area was the opportunity to see the Marine Big 5.
 More specifically, we wanted to go scuba diving with great white sharks.
 Ever since we started planning this trip, the great whites were on the top of our South Africa “to do” list (after a safari in Kruger).
 It’s safe to say we’ve been looking forward to this since we learned to for years.

 The anticipation was only heightened at dinner when we overheard two other guests telling stories of their shark diving experience from earlier in the day.
 We were incredibly anxious to for our own cold plunge and close encounter.
 And then the storm hit…

 If you live in South Africa, maybe you’re used to the weather.
-Our arrival at the Grootbos Private Nature Reserve under an unusual double rainbow gave hints of what was to come.
+Our arrival at the reserve under an unusual double rainbow gave hints of what was to come.
 We’re from the East Coast of the United States and the only thing we can compare it to is a hurricane.